 Even though microwaving a sponge does sterilize it and kill germs and bacteria, you still shouldn’t keep it forever.
 A sponge is meant to be replaced at some point, even if that replacement period is prolonged.
 How long you keep your sponge is fully dependent on use.
 If you use your sponge every day, you should keep it for only about a week if you never sterilize it.
 If you do sterilize your sponge regularly, it can typically last for two to three weeks.
 This is because your sponge will still lose its scrubbing power over time, regardless of how clean it is.

 As you can see, there are many pros and cons to microwaving your kitchen sponge.
 The whole purpose of washing your dishes is to keep things clean and healthy.
 Scrubbing your dishes with a bacteria-filled sponge defeats that purpose entirely.
 Overall, microwaving your sponge regularly will keep it sterilized, clean to use, and prolong its life.
 But, it is important to replace your sponge even with regular sterilization.
+Based on a study conducted by Markus Egert, a microbiologist at the University of Furtwangen in Germany, reported by the Seattle Times, he stated that it’s best to toss the sponge after a week, as bacteria can still dwell in your cleaning tool (even after microwaving).
 Regardless of whether you follow this life hack or not, it is important to maintain a clean sponge and replace it regularly to prevent the spread of germs and bacteria.